Meet our Staff

 ~by: Mark Miller

-Ben Mayes - Private Pilot Glider & SEL, Tow Pilot
+Ben Mayes - Tow Pilot - Private Pilot Glider & SEL

-Nick Mayes - Line Boy, Shop Assistant, Student Glider and Power Pilot
+Nick Mayes - Shop Tech, Private Pilot Glider and Solo SEL

 Nick soloed on his 14th Birthday.
 He has lived his whole life on our airport.
 Nick assists with the glider operations, running line, rigging gliders and is apprenticing to become a mechanic.
 Nick loves to fly the Super Cub and C-180 with his Dad and has soloed the ASK21,ASK23, and ASW24.
 On his 16th Birday he solo'd the Super Cub and is working on finetuning his skills and knowledge to earn his Private ratings.
 He is looking forward to flying his way through our fleet.
-Nick is a Sophomore at Williams High School.
+Nick is working towards earning his SEL and A&P ratings.

 Cora Knowles - Weekend Office Receptionist